paulmskim/react-todo-demo/README.md

 # react-todo-demo

-A todo list demo made from React with unit and integration tests.
+A todo list demo made with React and includes unit and integration tests.

 ## Getting started